Nicell/nick.winans.io/src/blog/nice-nano/index.md

 Creating this post has been an incredible trip down memory lane.
 The nice!nano has had immeasurable impact on my life, and it only happened thanks to so many people that helped along the way.
 In semi-chronological order, I'd like to shout out individuals that helped me immensely:

 - Joric (creator of the nRFMicro)
-- Pierre Constantineau (creator of the BlueMicro board an firmware)
+- Pierre Constantineau (creator of the BlueMicro board and firmware)
 - Pete Johanson (creator of ZMK)
 - Mike and Pam (my parents)